 The day of the party I pulled out a pink dress I had planned on wearing.
 I discovered a stain on my dry clean only dress.
 Am I the only one who has stuff like this happen?
 I made a last-minute decision to leave a little early and buy a pink dress at the mall on my way to the party.
 Luckily, I found a lot of options.

 I picked up a pink boa and a pink ribbon balloon at the party store and headed to the restaurant.
-My mother and grandmother-in-laws were there when I arrived with the cake, cupcakes and pink decorations.
+With some help, I set up the cake, cupcakes and pink decorations.
 The décor was low-key and minimal, but fun.

 Thirty of my friends attended the party.
 None of us had been to a Boob-Voyage before.
 There was no set protocol for the party.
 Just food, fun, cake and a pink prickly pear margarita for me.